 Side note.
 We have no independent witness confirming this fact; hence the reliability of this information must be called into question, as the idea of Matthias showing a weakness does not conform to his usual method of dealing with stressful situations!

 With the meal finished and tables cleared, Ann took the children into her bedroom chamber.
-Against all the odds, once again, rain renders unfavorable conditions for departure, enabling Matthias to stay for one more night of mayhem and confusion!
-Hours later, and with supper on the table, attention turns once again towards Matthias and his pending departure.
+Against all the odds, again, rain renders unfavorable conditions for departure, enabling Matthias to stay for one more night of mayhem and confusion!
+Hours later.
+With supper on the table, attention turns once again towards Matthias and his pending departure.
 We have no information regarding the feelings of Benjamin, Ann, Catherine, or Isabella, as all the attention becomes focused on Prophet Matthias.
 Even the children’s futures seem connected with Matthias and his willingness to depart.
-Sitting at the table Matthias refuses to eat, he is there for a reason, and he wants to talk, and when Matthias speaks, he expects others to listen.
+Sitting at the table, Matthias refuses to eat, he is there for a reason, and he wants to talk, and when Matthias speaks, he expects others to listen.
 True to his character, he verbally attacks his former disciples, blaming them for the current disastrous situation.
 Stepping forward, once again, Benjamin quote.
 ‘Forbade his preaching anymore to his family, and he (Matthias) was silenced for the time.’

-Almost broken and defeated, the ironclad rule which Matthias wielded over his disciples has faltered, and the idea of his perfect Zion is a far distant dream!
-Matthias has lost control; he no longer commands respect apart from perhaps his children, and Sojourner-Truth.
+Almost broken and defeated, Matthias’s ironclad rule wielded over his disciples has faltered, and the idea of his perfect Zion is a far distant dream!
+Matthias has lost control; he no longer commands respect apart from perhaps his children and Sojourner-Truth.
 Turning to the children, Benjamin quote.
 ‘Asked him (Matthias) if he should send his sons to their mother in Albany; Matthias replied he would as soon send them to hell, but in the same breath said he wished he would.’
 With ever-diminishing opportunities, Matthias attempts to imply that he will take the children and himself to an undisclosed quote.
 ‘House somewhere in New- York.’
-Thinking and acting quickly, possibly disliking the idea of Matthias being a neighbor in the city of New York, Benjamin informs Matthias that he had quote.
+Thinking and acting quickly, possibly disliking the idea of Matthias being a neighbor in the city of New York, Benjamin informs Matthias that he had, quote.
 ‘Promised their mother that if they were to leave his family, he would send them to her.’
 Firmly he then told Matthias that he must send the children to Margaret in Albany, as the idea of having Matthias remaining in New York City has never been in the game plan of the Folgers.
 (Ref C215.)

 After a final restless night’s sleep, we have two options to consider.
 Focusing on the details of these two different plans is vitally important, as the correct information is power.